OpenNTI/nti.docs.platform.enduser/guide/part3.rst

 Decide upon the essential elements of the assignment.
 Please note, these categories are optional.

+ |image79|

 Below are the descriptions for each option:

- |image79|
+Due Date
+^^^^^^^^^^^^

-#.
-Due Date: The due date defines the date and time the assignment
-   should be completed by.
+The due date defines the date and time the assignment should be completed by.

   |image80|

-How it works: In the Lessons Page and Assignments Page, the assignment due date will display next to the assignment’s title.
+.. note:: **How it works:** In the Lessons Page and Assignments Page, the assignment due date will display next to the assignment’s title.
 Once the assignment is past the due date, students will still be able to take it, but the assignment will be marked as late upon submission.
 Once the due date passes, the solutions to each question will display after the student submits his or her assignment.

-If not selected: If no due date is selected, the assignment will be marked as “Available” and students are welcome to take the assignment when convenient.
+.. note:: **If not selected:** If no due date is selected, the assignment will be marked as “Available” and students are welcome to take the assignment when convenient.

+Time Limit
+^^^^^^^^^^^^

-2. Time Limit: Adding a time limit to the assignment will alert the student upon opening the assignment that he or she only has a defined amount of time to complete the assignment once started.
+Adding a time limit to the assignment will alert the student upon opening the assignment that he or she only has a defined amount of time to complete the assignment once started.

  |image81|

-How it works:   The time limit will be displayed next to the assignment’s name on the Lessons or Assignments tab, and when the assignment is selected, the student will first be alerted to how much time they have to take the assignment and that once started the timer will not stop.

-If not selected: If a time is not allotted to complete the assignment, a student is welcome to work on it as long as needed without being penalized for time.

-3. Value: The value allows you to assign the amount of points the assignment is worth.
+|

  |image82|

+|

-How it works: Once the student begins the assignment, a countdown clock will display at all times in the upper right-hand corner.
+.. note:: **How it works:** The time limit will be displayed next to the assignment’s name on the Lessons or Assignments tab, and when the assignment is selected, the student will first be alerted to how much time they have to take the assignment and that once started the timer will not stop.
+Once the student begins the assignment, a countdown clock will display at all times in the upper right-hand corner.
 The timer will continue until the student submits his or her assignment.
 Once the timer reaches 0 when counting down from the allotted time, the timer will then count up displaying how many seconds/minutes/hours the assignment is over time.
 In other words, the student will be able to interact with the assignment past the time limit, although the assignment will be marked as over time upon student submission.

+.. note:: **If not selected:** If a time is not allotted to complete the assignment, a student is welcome to work on it as long as needed without being penalized for time.

+Value
+^^^^^^^^

+The value allows you to assign the amount of points the assignment is worth.
+This point value will display in bold font to the right of the assignment's title in student’s Lessons page and the Assignments tab.

  |image83|

-This option allows you to assign a point value to the assignment.
-This point value will display in bold font to the right of the assignment's title in student’s Lessons page and the Assignments tab.
+ .. note:: **How it works:** The assignment's total value will display next to the name of the assignment on the Lessons View and Assignments View.
+In their Assignments View, their grade will be listed as [Earned Points/Total Points].
+If you choose to set the assignment to autograde, the total points will determine the value of each question.

+.. note:: **If not selected:** If a point value is not assigned, no point value will display.
+An instructor can still assign a grade once the assignment is submitted by students.

 .. warning:: Please note, in order for the assignment to autograde, you must assign a point value and also click on the “Options” button and check the “Enable Auto Grading” box.
 This means, when the student takes the assignment, the assignment will be checked for correctness and assigned a visible grade for the student’s work.
-We will explore this option more in `Step 5 <#NextThoughtInstructorsGuide.xhtml#h.ju2k4yvh4hxl>`__ .

-If not selected: If a point value is not assigned, no point value will display.
-An instructor can still assign a grade once the assignment is submitted by students.

-.. warning:: Please note to use the Grade Predictor feature, you must assign a point value.
-See “\_\_\_\_”  to learn more about this feature.
+We will explore this option more in Step 5 below.
+Also, if you are using the Grade Predictor feature, you must assign a point value.

 Step 3: Title your assignment and write a description
 -----------------------------------------------------

-Add a title and description to your assignment by typing in the appropriately labeled fields.
+Add a title and description by typing in the appropriately labeled fields.

  |image84|